R-LS/scanner-app/README.md

 other : invalid routes automatically show a 404 not found page

 ### Automated Test cases

-/search - happy path, negative test cases
-/result - loading of data into table
+/search - happy path, negative test cases, snapshot testing /result - loading of data into table
 Not yet implemented: test navigation across pages, test of display of status in table